mozilla/ichnaea/docs/config.rst

 page listing the available download files using a specific file name pattern for daily full and hourly differential files.

-For the OpenCellID service, the url must end with a slash.
+For the :term:`OpenCellID` service, the URL must end with a slash.

 Locate Fallback
 ---------------

-The project can use not only its own internal data source, OCID cell data and GeoIP database, but also an external web service to answer location queries.
+The project can use not only its own internal data source, :term:`OCID` cell data and GeoIP database, but also an external web service to answer location queries.

 The exactly named ``locate:fallback`` section describes settings related to this external fallback service.